A Tool Bottleneck Framework for Clinically-Informed and Interpretable Medical Image Understanding: Method

 \subsection{Vision-Language Model as a Tool Selector}

 We formulate tool selection as selecting the $k$ most relevant tools in the toolbox for a given task and image.
 We use a medical VLM to perform this tool selection.
 Specifically, the VLM is prompted with $k$, $\bm{x}$, the toolbox $\mathcal{T}$, and a natural-language description of the task, and it returns a subset of tools $\mathcal{T}_s \subseteq \mathcal{T}$ that can best solve this particular task.

+An example prompt is provided below, and an example VLM-selection output is provided in Figure~\ref{fig:arch}:

 The full prompt is provided in Appendix \ref{app:prompts}.
 Besides a fixed top-$k$ tool selection, we also experiment with a dynamic variant, and present the results in Appendix~\ref{app:vlm_prompting}.